The Canadian New York: Sankofa Square— Toronto Street Photography with Blake Ferguson

 Reflections danced off windows and puddles like they were performing for the lens of my Sony A300.
 Every step felt like a frame from a movie I did not know I was starring in.
 I love Newmarket, though the city's depths come with more revitalization through upbeat and energetic involvement.
 Summer in Toronto delivers a cinematic clarity you cannot manufacture, where vivid green leaves frame in sharp contrast against beige buildings and deep, cloudless skies.

 Maybe I played too much Grand Theft Auto- but the endless streets of man-made structures, urban waste and grunge-like atmospheres, I was out to capture the same.
 While consuming visuals from inspirational outlets via Instagram, a source came from street photography, cityscapes and portraiture of characters in the city, such as New York.
-Where I itched to compose- I felt uncomfortable capturing street-photography portraits where strangers were the primary subject.
+Where I itched to compose- I felt uncomfortable as a hobbyist capturing street-photography portraits where strangers were the primary subject.

 Then there was that New York-style fries truck.
 Parked right where you would want it to be — rugged, chrome, and unapologetically planted in front of a backdrop of urban scrawl.
 I switched to monochrome instinctively, wanting to strip the moment down to form and contrast.
 Grit in the metal, sheen in the grease, and shadow play that made it feel timeless.